A while back my friend Vic noticed some unpleasant changes in her morning cup’s flavor.

 You get 2 bottles, which will serve you 4 times.

-A friend of mine is having her Breville espresso machine descaled with this solution for over a year now and wholeheartedly recommends it.
+A friend of mine has been descaling her Breville espresso machine with this solution for over a year now and wholeheartedly recommends it.

 You don’t have to leave a bad review to get their attention – this is the type of customer service that I’m sure we all appreciate.

-On top of that K&J is extremely efficient and comes at a quite reasonable price.
+On top of that K&J is extremely efficient and comes at a reasonable price.

 The Essential Values descaler uses citric acid as its descaling agent.